mkvlrn/ts-new/readme.md

 # @mkvlrn/ts-new

-This is a _very_ opinionated CLI tool for the setup of a TypeScript project in pure Node.js, NestJS, Vite (for a React SPA), and Next.js, with a focus on code quality and consistency.
+This is a _very_ _VERY_ **VERY** opinionated CLI tool for the setup of a TypeScript project in pure Node.js, NestJS, Vite (for a React SPA), and Next.js, with a focus on code quality and consistency.

-It attempts to provide a minimalistic setup with modern tools and practices without bloat.
+It attempts to provide a minimalistic setup with modern tools and practices without bloat - but bloat means different things to different people, so your mileage may vary.

 ## requirements